yogesh8177/Player-Service/README.md

 ### Registration Service

 This service will help us register new users.
+Once we register a new user, we also need to register this user with our third party apis like `SendBird` and `OneSignal` for chat and notification services.

 ## Admin facing components